Woman Calls Police On 8-Year-Old Girl For Selling Water Without A Permit

 — Susan Sams (@SusanSams6) June 23, 2018

-Even some celebrities like Gabrielle Union weighed in.
+Even some celebrities, like Gabrielle Union, weighed in.

 IIIIIIIII.
 CANNOT.
 Ma'am?
 MA'AM?!?! ????
 This woman asks to speak to somebody's manager on the daily.
 She permanently wears folks OUT https://t.co/2VXtHDBW5N